En Español (Spanish Version)

-The first step in diagnosis is admitting that you have symptoms of an eating disorder.
+The first step in being diagnosed is admitting that you have symptoms of an eating disorder.
 You may need support and encouragement from others before seeking help.

 Diagnostic and Statistical Manual of Mental Disorders

-(DSM-IV).
-Screening tests such as the Eating Attitudes Test (EAT-26) can be used to screen for symptoms of eating disorders.
+- Screening tests, such as the Eating Attitudes Test (EAT-26), can be used to screen for symptoms of eating disorders.

 Diagnosis of Anorexia Nervosa

 - Calorie restrictions below nutritional requirements for age, gender, and overall physical health.
 This result in significantly low body weight, which is defined as less than minimally normal.

 - An intense fear of gaining weight or persistent behaviors that prevent weight gain, even when body weight is significantly low.

 - Negative body image and self-evaluation about weight.
 This continues despite having a body weight that is significantly low.

 Diagnosis of Bulimia Nervosa